Which Travel Conferences Should You Attend from June through December of 2026?

 Traverse was founded in 2013, is based in London, and in my opinion is without a doubt the best alternative to TBEX.
 This is for multiple reasons, but one reason is that they aim to be unique in their own right in just about every way possible.
 This means that American culture, politics, social issues, and other elements are basically omitted from Traverse events.
 They don't emphasize American politics and social issues so much.
 In other words, Traverse events welcome everyone.
 Traverse typically hosts three events every year; They have their main event, Traverse, and two side events, Keyframe and Reboot.
 I attended Traverse22 in Brno, Czechia and I was very impressed with it.
 Everything about this event was spectacular and well-organized.

-The next two days of the main conference, Saturday and Sunday, is when they have the opening and closing keynotes along with the speaker sessions and sponsor showcase tables.
-In the evenings there are social events including a closing-night party.
+The next two days of the main conference, Saturday and Sunday, is when they had the opening and closing keynotes along with the speaker sessions and sponsor showcase tables.
+In the evenings there were social events including a closing-night party.
 I wasn't able to make the closing-night party at Traverse22 but I did do the pub crawl social around Brno Old Town with a group on Saturday.
 The reason I couldn't make the closing-night party was because I had to catch a train to Bratislava and I needed to leave as soon as possible to get the one I wanted, so that I could make it to Bratislava earlier.
 I would have booked an extra night at the Hotel Passage but I needed to get going.
 Altogether, including layovers, I covered 15 countries in September alone.
 But after seeing Facebook video clips of the closing-night party the next morning, I really wish that I had stayed for it because it was held at Sono Music Club and it looked like a freakin' great time!!

-Traverse events are always in great places and are just better conferences, in general, partly because there is only one main Traverse event every year whereas with TBEX they have about two or three every year.
-Traverse offers midweek experiences (TBEX does not) from Tuesday to Friday before the conferences begin that weekend.
+Traverse events are always in great places and are just better conferences, in general, partly because there is typically only one main Traverse event every year whereas with TBEX they have about two or three every year.
+Traverse offers Midweek Experiences (TBEX does not) from Tuesday to Friday before the conferences begin that weekend.
 TBEX does offer pre-BEX trips the Thursday and Friday the week of their conferences.
 Both Traverse and TBEX offer FAM (familiarization) trips post-conference that you will need to apply for.
 Traverse organizers put more effort and resources into one main event to make it really great, this makes a big difference.
 Since Traverse is London-based, it does attract a lot of Europeans and most of their main annual events are held in Europe somewhere.
-Also, though Traverse has more of a mix of different kinds of people, even young, old and middle-aged folks, it tends to have more of an overall youthful vibe to it.
+Also, though Traverse has more of a mix of different kinds of people including young, old and middle-aged folks; it tends to have more of an overall youthful vibe to it.
 I also firmly believe that Traverse is just more professional and better organized than TBEX, and there is always someone around to assist you if you need some help with something.
 The people working and volunteering for Traverse can be spotted wearing shirts that say "Traverse" so you know exactly who they are.
 One last factor that I'll point out is difference in attendance.
 I noticed a lot more people present at Traverse22 than I did at every TBEX event that I attended, not just the same year, with the exceptions of TBEX Ostrava and TBEX Phuket.
 I really enjoyed my time at my first Traverse event and I highly recommend it to others.
 Michael Ball is a great guy and his crew are truly amazing at what they do; very professional, very organized and very open-minded people.

 As I mentioned, aside from the Traverse annual main event, there are also sometimes side events such as Keyframe and Reboot.
 Keyframe is a conference exclusively for video content creators and for those who aspire to become better videographers.
 I feel that this is brilliant given that videos do have higher response rates and this is why television advertising (especially during the Super Bowl & World Cup) costs so damn much, but they provide a very healthy return-on-investment.
 The last Keyframe event was held in Malta in 2023 from April 13th to 16th and you can see more on it here.